-This has led to the establishment of CORSnet-NSW, Australia's largest state-owned and operated GNSS CORS network (e.g. Janssen et al., 2016; DCS Spatial Services, 2021).
-CORSnet-NSW is not only the backbone of the Geocentric Datum of Australia 2020 (GDA2020, see ICSM, 2020b) across the state but also provides fundamental positioning infrastructure that is authoritative, accurate, reliable and easyto-use for a wide range of applications.
-Furthermore, with all sites contributing to AUSPOS, it comprises a fundamental, high-density and long-term component of AUSPOS infrastructure within NSW (Janssen and McElroy, 2020).
+This has led to the establishment of CORSnet-NSW, Australia's largest state-owned and operated GNSS CORS network.
+CORSnet-NSW is not only the backbone of GDA2020 across the state but also provides fundamental positioning infrastructure for a wide range of applications.
+Furthermore, it comprises a fundamental, high-density and long-term component of AUSPOS infrastructure within NSW.

-Consequently, the use of AUSPOS campaigns has developed into a capable and reliable alternative to conducting traditional static GNSS baseline surveys, simplifying field work logistics and reducing processing times.
-This has substantially accelerated the process of including additional survey marks into the GDA2020 state adjustment to improve user access to GDA2020 coordinates and uncertainties on public record through SCIMS (e.g. Gowans et al., 2015; Janssen and McElroy, 2020).
-AUSPOS has become the primary survey technique used by DCS Spatial Services to preserve AHD.
+Consequently, AUSPOS campaigns have developed into a capable and reliable alternative to traditional static GNSS baseline surveys.
+This has substantially accelerated the process of including additional survey marks into the GDA2020 state adjustment to improve user access to GDA2020 coordinates and uncertainties on public record through SCIMS.
+AUSPOS has become the primary survey technique used by DCS Spatial Services to preserve the AHD.

 DCS Spatial Services is currently building an updated passive survey control network (in the Eastern and Central Divisions) with a minimum of one fundamental survey mark observed by 6+ hour AUSPOS every 10 km.
 Its vision is to ensure that any future user is no further than 5 km (and often much less) from such a fundamental mark providing direct connection to datum.

-Similarly, levelled AHD marks are observed by 6+ hour AUSPOS every 10 km, often at a far greater density.
-This will allow users to achieve DCS Spatial Services' vision of a Positional Uncertainty of 20 mm in the horizontal and 50 mm in the vertical (ellipsoidal height) component anywhere in the state and easily apply transformation tools to move between current, future and various historical datums and local working surfaces.
+Similarly, levelled AHD marks are observed by 6+ hour AUSPOS every 10 km, often at far greater density.
+This will enable users to achieve DCS Spatial Services' vision of a Positional Uncertainty of 20 mm in the horizontal and 50 mm in the vertical (ellipsoidal height) component anywhere in the state and easily apply transformation tools to move between current, future and various historical datums and local working surfaces.